Binge not working? Here’s what to do

 Sign in and out again, or check your subscription has not been cancelled.

 This one should be a bit of a no-brainer.
 If you’ve been logged out automatically, or your free trial has ended, and you cancelled or had your payment declined, you might be receiving this message:

 “You need an active subscription to access this video.
 Please sign in to confirm you’re able to watch.”

-If you’re payment details are up to scratch, and you’re logged in with the correct details, try signing out of Binge and back in again.
-If you’re subscription has indeed lapsed, you will need to sign up again, with the same email address, or an alternative email address for another free 2-week trial.
+If your payment details are up to scratch, and you’re logged in with the correct details, try signing out of Binge and back in again.
+If your subscription has indeed lapsed, you will need to sign up again, with the same email address, or an alternative email address for another free 2-week trial.

 Regional or VPN issues

-Switch off VPN when tunneling to another country.
+Switch off VPN when tunnelling to another country.

 If you’re outside of the country or using a VPN to browse the Internet from another location, you might be receiving this message:

 “Sorry, our products are only available to customers within Australia.”

 Binge is exclusive to Australians, so if you are outside of the country, you won’t be able to stream without tunnelling back into Australia via a VPN.
 But if you are located in Australia, and you’re receiving this message, it could be the opposite issue.
 Check that you don’t have a VPN active on the device you’re attempting to stream on.
 If you’re unsure if there’s a VPN active on your device, try streaming from an alternative device (e.g., smartphone) to help diagnose the issue.